 Below, we’ll present an outline of how our organisation functions.

-Our projects are funded through public generosity, corporate donations, and individual donations.
-We rely on the community volunteering for project support and management.
+Our projects are funded through public generosity, corporate partnerships and individual donations.
+We rely on community volunteering for project execution with REACT supervision and management.

 We adopt the following criteria for selecting a project of intervention: